LoopKit/CGMBLEKit/README.md

 ### Carthage

-xDripG5 is available through [Carthage](https://github.com/Carthage/Carthage).
+CGMBLEKit is available through [Carthage](https://github.com/Carthage/Carthage).
 To install it, add the following line to your Cartfile:

 ```ruby
 github "LoopKit/xDripG5"